-Perhaps it’s a testament to how nerdy I’ve become throughout my four year tenure at WordStream, but I went BANANAS last month when AdWords announced that it was officially launching Customer Match.
+Perhaps it’s a testament to how nerdy I’ve become throughout my four year tenure at WordStream, but I went BANANAS last month when Google Ads (formerly known as Google AdWords) announced that it was officially launching Customer Match.
 Luckily, I was in great company—it seemed like the entire office was abuzz with the big news.
 In fact, we tweeted about it so much that people on #ppcchat were commenting about the WordStream team’s obsession over the new feature.
-Larry Kim even went so far as to say that Customer Match “is, without a doubt, THE most exciting AdWords update in the history of the platform.”
+Larry Kim even went so far as to say that Customer Match “is, without a doubt, THE most exciting Google Ads update in the history of the platform.”
 Pretty bold statement, right?

 Just another day at WordStream HQ.